Why do children get sick in the winter?

 Common illnesses during winter

 This time of year, there are a few culprits often behind your child's sniffling symptoms.
-Dr. Lee shares important information about five common winter illnesses and tips for keeping your family healthy.
+Dr. Lee shares important information about common winter illnesses and tips for keeping your family healthy.

 Respiratory syncytial virus, or RSV, is a common viral respiratory infection that, in children less than 2 years of age, causes bronchiolitis.
 Although different viruses can cause bronchiolitis, RSV is one of the most common causes, which means RSV can be serious in infants.